andyouyang22/helebears/README.md

 ## Compiling ReactJS JSX Code

 The `scripts/bundle.js` file is the compiled JSX code.
 It is compiled using the Babel compiler.
 This is such that local html/jsx/js can be used while using the server that is located at protected-refugee.
-To compile the JSX, do the following:
+To compile the JSX, `cd` into the `static/` folder and run

-	browserify -t [ babelify --presets [ react ] ] calendar.js -o bundle.js
+	./bundle.sh

 ## Contributors